10 Ways To Help Students Learn More From Others Than They Do From You

 by Terry Heick

 Frequently, it’s probably you (the teacher).
 You’re the expert on both content and pedagogy.
-You know what’s being learned, and how it might be best learned.
-Giving students full autonomy in their own learning might be fine for motivation, but that can be a problem for a variety of reasons.
-The teacher is finite.
-The teacher is limited.
-The teacher has ‘self-bias’–sees things from their point-of-view no matter how hard they try to show empathy.
+You know what’s being learned and how it might be best learned.
+Giving students full autonomy in their own learning might be fine for motivation, but that can be a problem for various reasons.
+Despite their extraordinary effort, any teacher is inherently finite.
+Limited.
+The teacher also has ‘self-bias’–sees things from their point-of-view no matter how hard they try.
 In a teacher-centered classroom, the teacher is the bottleneck.
 (Here are a few examples of student-centered learning.)

 This suggests connecting them to other people, platforms, and communities, and that’s part of the answer.
 But it’s not that simple.
 This means that the kinds of ‘imbalances’ are important to recognize.
 If a student has begun a project researching and publishing their family tree and runs into problems, what are their habits?
 How do they respond?
 As an educator, this is a matter that is both practical (in terms of the practice of teaching), and emotional (in terms of how you relate to students).
 Teaching and learning are naturally imbalanced processes.
 That is, they tend to elevate one side (in Vygotsky’s language, the More Knowledgeable Other) to a position of authority, while the other becomes submissive.
 Or at least needy.